Architectural Shingle Services in Pensacola

-- Work with a roofing contractor that has experience with architectural shingles.
+- Work with a roofing contractor who has experience with architectural shingles.

 What Are the Benefits of Architectural Shingles?

 Architectural singles do not break or crack when exposed to recurring high heat and sunlight.
 They retain their new finish long after the installation.
 Also, they resist mold and algae growth.
-Once your contractor installs the shingles on the roof, you will enjoy them for many years to come
+Once your contractor installs the shingles on the roof, you will enjoy them for many years.

-Regardless of what type of home you own, adding architectural shingles to your house can raise its resale value by $5,000 to $10,000.
+Adding architectural shingles to your house can raise its resale value by $5,000 to $10,000 regardless of what type of home you own.
 The average return on investment (ROI) on a new roof replacement project is nearly 70 percent.
-Of all the roofing materials available, architectural shingles are one of the most cost-effective.
+Architectural shingles are one of the most cost-effective of all the roofing materials available.

 The work is completed in a very short time span and the clean up was phenomenal.Ruthie J.